brianlevis/polymorph-dpf/README.md

 ## /simulator/
 This is where the simulator engine is located.
 The methods are detailed by the docstrings in simulator.py.
 ## /results/
-This directory contains output from experiments, in addition to the generating code.
+This directory contains output from experiments, in addition to the associated test code.
+## /scripts/
+Contains code that formats the data from `s3://adsnative-sigmoid`

+Relevant Files:
+* `filterer.py` filters out direct auctions and redundant bid lines
+* `combiner.py` reduces the number of files so as to reduce GET requests to S3